On your screenwriting journey, make sure to enjoy the little successes along the way…

 Many times it’s not always about the sale or the immediate final result.
 A rejection can actually be an open door and maybe it’s a “pass” now, but they like your writing and want to see more.
 What seemed like a failure was really a success, because you started a new relationship with a producer or executive whose door is now open to you.
 This is why you should always be working on your next project.
 Building these relationships is the key to a successful career as a working screenwriter so don’t get depressed when your script doesn’t sell the first time out.

-Back in the day before I was a working screenwriter, I entered my script in the Academy’s Nicholl Fellowship with the hopes of winning one of the year-long fellowships.
+Back in the day before I was a working screenwriter, I entered my script in the prestigious Academy’s Nicholl Fellowship with the hopes of winning one of the year-long fellowships.
 My script was not one of the nine finalists, but was a semi-finalist script, placing in the top 3% of all entries and ended up in the top twenty scripts overall out of thousands entered worldwide.
-They picked the top eight for the fellowship.
-I could have looked upon this as a complete failure, but I used my script’s advanced placement as a successful step forward and was able to get producers to read it because of my achievement.
+They picked the top nine writers for the fellowship that year.
+I could have looked upon my placement as a complete failure, but I used my script’s advanced placement as a successful step forward and was able to get producers to read it because of my achievement.
 I eventually found a producer who saw my script’s potential, his company bought my script, produced it into a motion picture that premiered at the Palm Springs International Film Festival, premiered on cable TV in the US, and distributed worldwide.
 Not bad.